 If a Fund purchases a put option, a Fund acquires the right to sell the underlying security at a specified price at any time during the term of the option (for "American-style" options) or on the option expiration date (for "European-style" options).
 Purchasing put options may be used as a portfolio investment strategy when a Sub-Advisor perceives significant short-term risk but substantial long-term appreciation for the underlying security.
 The put option acts as an insurance policy, as it protects against significant downward price movement while it allows full participation in any upward movement.
-If a Fund is holding a stock which it feels has strong fundamentals, but for some reason may be weak in the near term, a Fund may purchase a put option on such security, thereby giving itself the right to sell such security at a certain strike price throughout the term of the option.
+If a Fund is holding a stock which it feels has strong fundamentals, but for some reason may be weak in the near term, a Fund may purchase a put option on such security, thereby giving itself the right to sell such security at a certain strike price of the put.
+The difference between the option.
 Consequently, a Fund will exercise the put only if the price of such security falls below the strike price of the put.
-The difference between the put's strike price and the market price of the underlying security on the date a Fund exercises the put, less transaction costs, will be the amount by which a Fund will be able to hedge against a decline in the underlying security.
+The difference between the put's strike price and the market price of the underlying security.
 If during the period of the option the market price for the underlying security remains at or above the put's strike price, the put will expire worthless, representing a loss of the price a Fund paid for the put, plus transaction costs.
-If the price of the underlying security increases, the profit a Fund realizes on the sale of the security will be reduced by the premium paid for the put option less any amount for which the put may be sold.
+If the price of the underlying security a Fund realizes on the sale of the security will be reduced by the premium paid for the put option less any amount for which the put may be sold.

 If a Fund purchases a call option, it acquires the right to purchase the underlying security at a specified price at any time during the term of the option.
-The purchase of a call option is a type of insurance policy to hedge against losses that could occur if a

-Fund has a short position in the underlying security and the security thereafter increases in price.
+The purchase of a call option is a type of insurance policy to hedge against losses that could occur if a Fund has a short position in the underlying security and the security thereafter increases in price.
 Each Fund will exercise a call option only if the price of the underlying security is above the strike price at the time of exercise.
 If during the option period the market price for the underlying security remains at or below the strike price of the call option, the option will expire worthless, representing a loss of the price paid for the option, plus transaction costs.
 If the call option has been purchased to hedge a short position of a Fund in the underlying security and the price of the underlying security thereafter falls, the profit a Fund realizes on the cover of the short position in the security will be reduced by the premium paid for the call option less any amount for which such option may be sold.